zyedidia/micro/README.md

 * colorscheme
 * tabsize
 * syntax
+* tabsToSpaces

 To set an option run Ctrl-e to execute a command, and type `set option value`, so to set the tabsize to 8 it would be `set tabsize 8`.
+The default is 4.

 The syntax option can simply be on or off, so for example to turn syntax highlighting off, run `set syntax off`.
+The default is on.

+The tabsToSpaces option is on or off.
+It specifies whether to use spaces instead of tabs or not.
+The default is off.

 The colorscheme can be selected from all the files in the `ConfigDir/colorschemes/` directory.
 Micro comes by default with three colorschemes: